 Practice Period: Land of Medicine Buddha Gompa: March 11, 1-4 p.m.

 ABOUT THE INSTRUCTOR

-Amy J. Miller (Ven.
-Lobsang Chodren) first encountered Buddhism in 1987 at Kopan Monastery in Nepal and has been ordained since 2000.
-She has spent a great deal of time engaged in meditation retreats, study, teaching, and Buddhist center management.
-Prior to studying Buddhism, Amy was a political fundraiser in Washington, DC and also worked for Mother Jones Magazine in San Francisco, California.
-She also trained as a hospice counselor during the peak of the AIDS epidemic in San Francisco and offers courses and retreats on death and dying and end-of-life care.
+Venerable Amy J. Miller (Ven.
+Lobsang Chodren) first encountered Tibetan Buddhism in the spring of 1987 during a course at Kopan Monastery in Nepal.
+Since then, she has spent her time engaged in meditation retreats, study, teaching, and Buddhist center management throughout the world.
+Before meeting the Dharma, Ven.
+Amy was a political fundraiser in Washington, DC, and also worked for Mother Jones Magazine in San Francisco, California.

 ABOUT DISCOVERING BUDDHISM

 This is the fifth in a series of 14 Discovering Buddhism modules covering the complete Buddhist path to enlightenment.
 You can do each module individually, as a stand alone course, and they do not need to be completed in succession.
 Discovering Buddhism is designed for students who wish to deepen their understanding of fundamental Buddhist concepts.
 It aims to provide an experiential taste of the Buddha’s teachings and the skills we need to make our lives most meaningful.
 For more information on the Discovering Buddhism program, please click here.

 We recommend that students join Discovering Buddhism courses at the start of any given module and make a commitment to attend the entire module.